 In addition to their physical differences, wolves also possess superior agility and speed, which makes them difficult for even larger dogs to catch or attack successfully.
 Wolves can reach up to 40 miles per hour when running at full speed, whereas most breeds of domestic dog top out at about 20 miles per hour.
 This gives the wolf an advantage in terms of being able to quickly evade any potential attacks from other animals or humans alike.

-While it is difficult to predict the outcome of a wolf-pitbull encounter, several potential scenarios could occur depending on the situation.
-In this next section, we will explore these possibilities in greater detail.
+While it is difficult to predict the outcome of a pitbull kill a wolf, several potential scenarios could occur depending on the situation.
+In this next section, we will explore these pitbull kill a wolf possibilities in greater detail.

 Potential Outcomes of a Wolf-Pitbull Encounter